surma/surma.dev/content/things/ditherpunk.md

   }
 </style>

-I am late to the party, but I finally played [“Return of the Obra Dinn”][Obra Dinn], the most recent game by [Lucas Pope][dukope] of [“Papers Please”][Papers Please] fame.
-Obra Dinn is a story puzzler that I can only recommend, but what piqued my curiosity as a software engineer is that it is a 3D game (using the [Unity game engine][Unity]) but rendered using only 2 colors with dithering.
+I am late to the party, but I finally played [“Return of the Obra Dinn”][obra dinn], the most recent game by [Lucas Pope][dukope] of [“Papers Please”][papers please] fame.
+Obra Dinn is a story puzzler that I can only recommend, but what piqued my curiosity as a software engineer is that it is a 3D game (using the [Unity game engine][unity]) but rendered using only 2 colors with dithering.
 Apparently, this has been dubbed “Ditherpunk”, and I love that.

 <figure>
   <img loading="lazy" width="1134" height="499" src="./obradinn.png" class="pixelated">